 Place du Chatelet

-The square derives its name from a former and now demolished fortification named the Grand Châtelet that once protected the northern end of the Pont au Change bridge.
+The square derives its name from a former and now demolished fortification called the Grand Châtelet, which once protected the northern end of the Pont au Change bridge.
 The stronghold was demolished between 1802 and 1810.
-The Victory Column, otherwise known as Fontaine du Palmier stands in the middle of the square, as a tribute to French victories in battle.
+The Victory Column, otherwise known as Fontaine du Palmier, stands in the middle of the square as a tribute to French victories in battle.

 Place Saint-Gervais